-Massey Library is located in the Massey building (#26 on the Campus map).
+Massey Library is located in the Massey building.
 The book stacks are open to the public but borrowing privileges are restricted to authorized users.
 The RMC Library being a constituent member of a bilingual institution is committed to collect and to offer all library services in both official languages.